 Provide one of the documents below and make sure it's both recent and certified.

-- your valid overseas driving licence (a copy, not the original)
+- your valid non-UK driving licence driving licence (a copy, not the original)

-- a utility bill (dated within the last four months)
+- a utility bill (dated within the last 4 months)

 - a non-HSBC Group bank statement.
-It needs to be dated within the last four months
+It needs to be dated within the last 4 months

 Certifying non-UK documents

 - if you're resident in a country or region of equivalent jurisdiction to the UK, contact your local bank and ask them to certify your documents.
 If you're not sure if this applies to you, please get in touch with our team on 03457 404 404.
 If you're a Premier customer, please call 03457 70 70 70

 - contact the UK Embassy or Consulate where a certification service is provided

 Next, ask your chosen certifier to write this on the document they are certifying: